IDAES/idaes-pse/docs_rst/developer/devsw.rst

 request (which is the goal of this whole phase).
 The easiest thing to do do is a special "empty" commit::

-    git commit --allow-empty -m 'Empty commit so I can open a PR'
+    git checkoutmmit --allow-empty -m 'Empty commit so I can open a PR'

 Since this is your first "push" to this branch, you are going to need to set an upstream